stevenmahabir/AcademicDB-C/README.md

 ## 🎓 Academic Context

-This project was developed as Assignment 4 for PROG20799 - Data Structures & Algorithm Development at Sheridan College, demonstrating:

 ### Core Concepts
 - **Algorithm Analysis**: Practical implementation and performance measurement
 - **Data Structure Design**: Efficient storage and retrieval mechanisms